 Sustainable Living Center Oregon

-When we first got into canning, particularly pressure canning, we were nervous.
-Not so nervous that we would let our fear from doing it, but a healthy dose of caution guided our every step.
-We were like most people who are new to pressure canning could see images of explosions.
+We were nervous when we first got into canning, particularly pressure canning.
+Not so worried that we would let our fear from doing it, but a healthy dose of caution guided our every step.
+We were, like most people who are new to pressure canning, could see images of explosions.

-We thought that water bath canning as the ‘gateway’ to pressure canning.
-Water bath canning is used on high acid foods (pickles, jams, and jellies, etc.), and we use pressure canning for MEATS.
+We thought water bath canning was the ‘gateway’ to pressure canning.
+Water bath canning is used on high acid foods (pickles, jams, jellies, etc.), and we use pressure canning for MEATS.

-We can meat instead of freezing it because it has a longer shelf life and more important if you lose electric power, you WILL NOT LOSE YOUR MEAT.
-The picture above of a sample of the meats, Dean has canned in the last two months.
+We can meat instead of freezing it because it has a longer shelf life, and more critical, if you lose electric power, you WILL NOT LOSE YOUR MEAT.
+The picture above of a sample of the meats Dean has canned in the last two months.
 Most of the meat was harvested from sustainable resources.
 Now, he plans to supplement the meat with a supply of vegetables and fruit.

-We are willing to teach you to skin, cut up, prepare and\or Pressure Can in exchange for some of your bounty.
+We are willing to teach you to the skin, cut up, prepare, and Pressure Can in exchange for some of your bounty.